zdenda-online/dxcrypto/README.md

 - Immutable structures (algorithm instances) for thread safety

+- Extensible for custom implementations of algorithms or only specific parts of existing ones (e.g. key derivation)

 - Hashing algorithms: **MD5**, **SHA1**, **SHA256** and **SHA512**, decorator for **repeated hashing** and adapter for **salting**

 ```java